playgameservices/cpp-android-basic-samples/README.md

 * **Teapots**: Demonstrates use of the Leaderboard and Achievement APIs.

-**Note:** In samples with corresponding counterparts for iOS and Web (particularly, CollectAllTheStars and TypeANumber), the player can play a game seamlessly across phones of different platforms.
-For example, you can play some levels of CollectAllTheStars on your Android device, and then pick up your iOS device and continue where you left off!
-TypeANumber shows your achievements and leaderboards on all platforms; when you make progress on one platform, that progress is reflected on the other devices, as well.

 Pre-requisites
 --------------
 1. Change the applicationId inside each individual samples build.gradle to your own package name